 LCI is a privately owned aircraft lessor founded in 2004.
-Since its inception, LCI has acquired aircraft with a value approaching $6 billion and has provided leasing services to airlines, freight carriers and helicopter operators.
-These include leading airlines such as British Airways, Singapore Airlines and Air France, and major helicopter operators such as Babcock.
+Since its inception, LCI has undertaken more than US$8 billion of transactions in the fixed-wing, helicopter and advanced air mobility markets and provided leasing services to airlines, freight carriers and helicopter operators.
+These include leading airlines like British Airways, Singapore Airlines and Air France, and major helicopter operators such as Babcock.

-In February 2012, LCI signed a $400 million contract for the purchase of a fleet of Leonardo helicopters, signalling its breakthrough into the rotary wing aircraft sector whilst opening up new markets to aviation leasing.
-Today, it operates a fleet of over 40 helicopters.
+In February 2012, LCI signed a $400 million contract for the purchase of a fleet of Leonardo helicopters on a five-year delivery schedule, signalling its breakthrough into the rotary wing aircraft sector whilst opening new markets to aviation leasing.

 In September 2021, LCI re-entered the fixed wing market with the acquisition of an Airbus A330-300 commercial aircraft.
 In December, LCI acquired Nova Capital Aviation (Ireland) Limited, a division of the Nova Capital Group, resulting in a substantial expansion of LCI’s leasing platform.